 Some growers opt for hydroponic methods, but I am going to opt for a straight compost medium with lots of organic material and a thick layer of sand at the bottom of the pot to assist in drainage.
 Heavy mulching will help to maintain the required moisture and humidity at the ground level.

-Pests, Problems & Maintenance
+Pests, Problems, Fungal Disease & Maintenance

 Wilted or yellowing leaves are an indication of too much sun.
-Extra water can cool and hydrate stressed plants through limited periods of direct sunlight but if the situation persists, plants should be moved to deeper shade.
+Extra water can cool and hydrate stressed plants through limited periods of direct sunlight.
+But if the situation persists, plants should be moved to deeper shade.

 It is good practice to apply a good vegetable fertilizer a couple times per year.